Esgrove/playlist-formatter/README.md

 # Playlist Tool

-Python program for auto-formatting DJ playlists exported from DJ software.
+Helper tool for auto-formatting DJ playlists exported from DJ software.
 Originally created for my own and fellow Bassoradio DJs use back when I was doing a radio show at Bassoradio.
-Has both a PyQt6 GUI and CLI version.
+The original version was done with Python and has both a PyQt6 GUI and CLI version.

-Used to process a raw playlist file exported from DJ softwares: text is formatted and title cased properly and play times are calculated from timestamps, and then exported back to a file.
+Used to process a raw playlist file exported from a DJ software: text is formatted and title cased properly and play times are calculated from timestamps, and then exported back to a file.
 The formatted playlist will work well for example with Mixcloud.

+Since then, I have added a new Rust implementation.
+See below for the details.

+## Python version

-Currently supports:
+Python version supports:

 - csv playlists exported from Serato DJ Pro
 - txt playlists exported from Rekordbox

-~~Also has the option to autofill the imported playlist to Bassoradio's database, which saves me a lot of time and manual work when I don't have to input every song manually through the not so great web interface.
-Implemented in a somewhat hacky way with _Selenium_, as I could not get it working directly with HTTP posts using the _requests_ package.~~

-## Dependencies
+### Dependencies

 - Python 3.11+ recommended (due to use of `Self` type hinting), but 3.9+ possible with [typing_extensions](https://github.com/python/typing_extensions)
 - [requirements.txt](./requirements.txt)

-## Looks like
+### Looks like

 ![alt text](https://github.com/Esgrove/playlistTool/blob/master/playlist_gui.png)